tigera-solutions/cc-aks-kspm-compliance-bootcamp/mod/module-2-security-guardrails.md

    cd cc-aks-kspm-compliance-bootcamp
    ```

-1. Installing the example application stacks:
+1. Install the example application stacks:

    From the cloned directory, execute: